EdgeTX/edgetx-user-manual/color-radios/user-interface/trim-navigation.md

 # Trim Navigation

-On the NV14 and EL18 radios, it is possible to navigate the menu options using the Trim hat switches.
+On radios that use the hat/D-pad control as trim keys (the NV14-family: NV14, EL18, PL18, and PL18EV), it is possible to navigate the menu options using the Trim hat switches.

 In the radio setup screen, you can configure the **Hats Mode** with one of the following options: